angelaaye/covid19/README.md

 # COVID-19 Project

+## About
+In this repo, the impact of the COVID-19 spreading speed on unemployment claims for each state in the U.S. across various sectors is investigated using a difference-in-differences (DID) approach with state-specific time trend techniques.
+Data forecasting is performed using machine learning methods including linear regression and neural networks.
+We use panel data concerning the weekly unemployment claims and cumulative cases in each state since the inception of the coronavirus outbreak.
+This paper strives to investigate the causal effect of the spreading speed of COVID-19 in the U.S. on weekly unemployment claims in different states across sectors as well as forecast of unemployment insurance (UI) claims patterns.
+We hope the thesis will provide guidance on the implementation of Central Bank's economy revival policy.

 ## Dependencies

 This repository supports python 3.7.
 Install `pipenv` and create a virtual environment using `pipenv shell`.
 Run `pipenv install` to install all dependencies.